zhopto3/DialAttack/README.md

 **The values above are calculated after filtering out repeated recordings of the same sentence from the same macro-dialect.
 If the same sentence was recorded by speakers from different macro-dialects, all recordings of that sentence from different macro-dialects were left in the data.

-Working in a way that tries to use as much data as possible, we aim to train ASR models that vary in how biased toward the Central dialect they are.
-Given that the Balear dialect represents the "lower limit" in terms of data, I worked from the assumption that at most, we can have ~30.4 hours of Balear training data (80% of 38 hr), and 3.8 hours each of Balear development and test data (10% each).
+Working in a way that tries to use as much data as possible, we aimed to train ASR models that vary in how biased toward the Central dialect they are.
+Given that the Balear dialect represents the "lower limit" in terms of data, we worked from the assumption that at most, we can have ~30.4 hours of Balear training data (80% of 38 hr), and 3.8 hours each of Balear development and test data (10% each).

-The following is one possible set of dialect compositions, ranging from a condition where all the fine-tuning data is in the Central dialect (Model 1) to a condition where the fine-tuning data is perfectly balanced (Model 4).
+We trained four models using the following dialect compositions.
+Training data ranged from a condition where all the fine-tuning data is in the Central dialect (Model 1) to a condition where the fine-tuning data is perfectly balanced (Model 4).

-In terms of number of hours:
+In terms of hours of data:

 __Train__